 An interface issue is any event that may cause a problem in the management of medicines between different organisations:

-- Prescribing not in line with Pan Mersey policies or formulary
+- Prescribing not in line with Cheshire and Merseyside APG policies/ formulary

 - Inappropriate request for shared care